“As the day was dawning, my plane flew away. With all the things caught in my mind” – Noel Gallagher.

 I first set up a website on Blogger.com (free)

 I then went self hosted in 2012 (paid)

 Why did you call it “Don’t Stop Living”?

 It’s my motto in life – everyday should be an adventure and a day to cherish.
-I stole the title from grafitti on a High School wall in Toronto.
+However, I took the slogan from someone else who I will never know.
+I saw the title from grafitti on a High School wall in Toronto.
 As I passed the building, in bold red writing, it said “Don’t Stop Living”.
 I jotted it down and lived by it ever since.

 Contrasts Between 27th August 2007 and 27th August 2017: